 While top bosses complain that graduates are not equipped to deal with the day-to-day of the working life, few companies are prepared to roll up their sleeves and give the necessary guidance to bring these graduates up to speed.
 After all, making tea and pressing a button on a photocopier hardly brings a star quality to a CV once graduates have done their internship.

-It seems then, that many who leave higher education are neither benefitted from their studies or the world of work, unless a kindly employer is prepared to take a chance.
+It seems then, that many who leave higher education neither benefit from their studies nor the first foray into the world of work, unless a kindly employer is prepared to take a chance.

 So, university fees have increased by 300% in the last four years, but what exactly are students getting in return?
 What extras do they get for this extra cash?

 A solution to this problem would be if local businesses and universities formed partnerships, where they operate in a symbiotic relationship.
 Degrees would be 3 (or even 4) years, with one year being given over to a work placement – the work achieved in this would be evaluated and count towards the degree.
-Students get a year of paid work and vital experience; employers get immediate access to graduates with job skills and an understanding of both their personal duties and the organisational culture.
+Students get a year of paid work and vital experience; employers get immediate access to graduates with job skills and a passion for the job; in return they can give students a grounding in the industry and the organisational culture.
 For £9,000 you leave with both a university degree and some on-the-job training.
 This would add value to education.

-In a world where people are now racking up their first large debt at the age of 21, its imperative that they be given the skills to pay it off.
+In a world where people are now racking up their first large debt at the age of 21, its imperative that they are given the skills to pay it off, and an experience that allows budding careers to flourish.